CyborgSquirrel/pseudo-compilator/docs/main.typ

 // MIX and MMIX are hypothetical computers, with their own respective assembly languages, used in Donald Knuth's "The Art of Computer Programming", with the purpose of educating people about what goes on inside a computer.

-Python is a programming language, whose educational potential had been recognized as early as 2012@kruglyk2012choosing.
+Python is a programming language, whose educational potential was recognized as early as 2012@kruglyk2012choosing.
 The syntax is easy to learn, the type system is forgiving, as the language is dynamically typed, and there is also a wealth of easily installable packages, which allow users to do develop complex projects, ranging from GUI applications to web servers.

 However, we posit that Python is not an optimal language for use cases such as standardized testing.
 Despite the language's outward simplicity, in reality it possesses a large set of features, which is constantly being expanded with updates.
 It would be unreasonable to ask of all test graders to learn the entirety of Python, and to regularly learn the newest features.
 But it would also be inconvenient to limit students to writing only a particular version of Python, or to only use a particular set of features.